rockycookie/cisco-certs/note/LAN/RSTP/WHY_RSTP_RAPID.md

 - to be an alternate port, both the RP and the alternate port must receive Hellos that identify the same root switch.

 #### Backup Port
-- local switch becomes designated port
+- switch-local backup port becomes designated port
 - used mostly for hub LAN segments, not used much now